mjhea0/express-testing-mocha-knex/README.md

 };
 ```

-This function now handles all the knex logic, and it can now be called anywhere in the project.
+This function now handles all the knex logic, and it can now be used anywhere in the project.
 Be sure to update the route handler:

 ```javascript
 // *** GET ALL users *** //